dkackman/rchia/README.md

 Download the appropriate installer from [the latest release](https://github.com/dkackman/rchia/releases).
 There are three downloads types for each OS:
 - `standalone` - the dotnet framework is bundled in the executable.
 Large file but no dependencies
 - `singlefile` - the executable and its dependencies are bundled as a single file.
-Smaller file but requires the [dotnet runtime](https://dotnet.microsoft.com/download/dotnet/6.0)
+Smaller file but requires the [dotnet 6 runtime](https://dotnet.microsoft.com/download/dotnet/6.0)
-- `files` - the executable and its dependencies are not bundled together.
-Smaller file but requires the [dotnet runtime](https://dotnet.microsoft.com/download/dotnet/6.0)
+- `any-cpu` - the executable and its dependencies are not bundled together.
+Smaller file but requires the [dotnet 6 runtime](https://dotnet.microsoft.com/download/dotnet/6.0)

+_on non-windows you will need to `chmod +x` the executable (either `rchia` or `rchia.exe` depending on the build target)_

 ## Example